 Bay of Plenty rheumatic fever awareness campaign

-Press releases, advertorials and commissioned articles appeared in newspapers
+Press releases, advertorials and commissioned articles in newspapers

 A rheumatic fever website was created

-Rheumatic fever presentations for local GPs were also conducted at CME sessions
+Rheumatic fever presentations for local GPs at CME sessions

 Resources in English and Te reo Maori were developed and distributed

-The following articles and radio adverts were used in the awareness campaigns:
+The following articles, radio adverts and resources were used in the awareness campaigns: